Quasar (character): Avril Kincaid

 Avril Kincaid is a S.H.I.E.L.D. agent who debuted during the Avengers: Standoff! storyline.
 While working at Pleasant Hill, a gated community holding super villains brainwashed by Kobik, Kincaid runs a daycare center as her cover.
-When Baron Helmut Zemo and Fixer regain their memories and start a riot, Kincaid is attacked by the Blood Brothers, but is saved by Captain America and Winter Soldier.
+When Helmut Zemo and Fixer regain their memories and start a riot, Kincaid is attacked by the Blood Brothers, but is saved by Captain America and Winter Soldier.
 After Captain America shuts down the security system at the Pleasant Hill Museum, Kincaid enters it and encounters the curator, a retired Wendell Vaughn.
 As part of a contingency plan for if S.H.I.E.L.D. ever lost control of Kobik, Vaughn gives the Quantum Bands to Kincaid.
-In the aftermath of the events that transpired at Pleasant Hill, Kincaid becomes the new Quasar with Vaughn acting as her mentor.
-She is later revealed to be gay.
+In the aftermath of the events that transpired at Pleasant Hill, Kincaid becomes the new Quasar, with Vaughn acting as her mentor.

 She is seemingly killed in Secret Empire #0, but it is later revealed that is in a comatose state.
 When she awakens, she destroys the planetary shield that the Hydra Steve Rogers has been using to keep some of Earth's most powerful heroes off-planet.
 However, this act seemingly costs Kincaid her life, with Captain Marvel stating that Kincaid died after bringing down the shield.

 After Kincaid's apparent death, Wendell Vaughn reassumes the Quasar mantle.
 After becoming trapped in a black hole, Vaughn catches a glimpse of Kincaid, who is still alive, but lost somewhere in space.